elmonolitico/luuna_scraper/README.md

 ## Installation

 1. Clone the repository or download the script to your local machine.
-2. Install the required dependencies by running the following command:
+2. Install the required library dependencies from requirements.txt
+3. Modify as needed

 ## Configuration